 Dairy farms cause local pollution as well as global

 Even before the cows are ready for milking, a significant amount of greenhouse gases are already in play.
-Naturally, the cows need adequate drinking water in order to survive.
+Naturally, the cows need adequate drinking water to survive.
 But, think about the bigger picture of agriculture in general; The food supply for cows is mostly made up of hay, grass, corn, and grains.
 Each of these crops requires large amounts of water to grow.
 And in order to feed all of the dairy cows, a lot of these crops are needed.
 In fact, each cow eats roughly 2 percent of its body weight per day.
 That equals about 24 pounds daily.

 In all stages of the dairy cycle, greenhouse gas emissions steal the show.
 From gathering feed for the cows to raising them for milking, methane production is a huge concern.
 Unfortunately, a lack of consumer awareness is only making the problem worse.
 While everyone is cutting down on beef, they're still downing gallons of milk and liberally spreading butter on toast, completely oblivious to the problem they're fueling.